- Companies fined for making nearly 50,000 unsolicited marketing calls

 Service Box Group Limited, based in Hove, East Sussex, has been fined £40,000 for 5,361 calls.

 These calls were made to people who had explicitly opted out of receiving marketing communications, violating their privacy and in some cases causing significant distress.
-There is clear evidence that in both cases, older people and those living with illnesses such as dementia were targeted.
-Some individuals were subjected to repeated phone calls, attempting to pressure them into buying warranties for white goods, such as fridges and washing machines, that they did not need.
+There is clear evidence that in both cases, older people were called repeatedly.
+Some individuals were subjected to repeated phone calls, attempting to pressure them into buying warranties for white goods, such as fridges and washing machines.

 WerepairUK Ltd has appealed our decision.